From Hollywood to Detroit, pandemic-tired companies cautious about Omicron - ExBulletin

 Countries quickly imposed travel bans from southern Africa, where the variant was first discovered.
 Japan and Israel have gone even further, announcing bans on all foreign visitors.

 Ryanair chief executive Michael O’Leary saw no reason to cancel flights, although he was concerned that some countries could stop air travel.
-Lufthansa (LHAG.DE), Germany’s flagship airline, said its flights were always well booked.
-Read more
+Lufthansa, Germany’s flagship airline, said its flights were always well booked.

-Ahead of the meeting, Walmart (WMT.N) CEO Doug McMillon cited the improvement in the supply chain, noting that the retailer had seen a 26% increase in shipping containers passing through U.S. ports over the past four last few weeks.
+Ahead of the meeting, Walmart CEO Doug McMillon cited the improvement in the supply chain, noting that the retailer had seen a 26% increase in shipping containers passing through U.S. ports in the past four weeks.

 The prospect of a fast-spreading variant has raised fears of a return to the kind of restrictions that shut down many industries in 2020.